itisyb/wisprarch/docs/configuration.md

 ## Provider CLI Helpers

-Instead of editing `~/.config/audetic/config.toml` manually, you can use the built-in CLI wizard:
+Instead of editing `~/.config/audetic/config.toml` manually, you can use the built-in CLI commands:

 ```bash
 # Show the current provider setup (masks secrets)